 4. Hamilton Beach Flip Belgian Waffle Maker

-A light brush of oil is all it takes for every waffle to free itself of the non-stick molds.
-That also ensures the cleanup is minimal, a wipe over will do it, though the plates are dishwasher-safe.
+A light brush of oil is all it takes for every waffle to free itself from the non-stick molds.
+That also ensures that cleanup is minimal–a simple wipe-down will do it.
+In addition, the plates are dishwasher-safe.

 5. George Foreman Evolve Grill and Waffle Plates

-The sloped cooking surface to drain away up to 42% excess fat, the floating hinge so that thicker meats and large sandwiches will fit, and the removable plates for easy cleanup.But this system offers more.
+It has a sloped cooking surface that drains away up to 42% excess fat, a floating hinge that helps thicker meats and large sandwiches fit inside, and removable plates for easy cleanup.

-The digital display reads perfectly whatever time and temperature setting you have input.
-All of the buttons are flat so the machine is easy to wipe clean.
+The high-quality ceramic coating is PFOA and PTFE-safe, and it has excellent non-stick properties.
+Also, the digital display reads whatever time and temperature settings you’ve chosen.
+Finally, all of the buttons are flat, so the machine is easy to wipe clean.

 6. Secura Belgian Waffle Maker

 If you liked the idea of the best flip waffle maker, check out this machine.
 Secura has designed a machine that rotates 360 degrees so that all of the batter inside can spread and cook evenly.